 EPA provided a 21-day public comment period on this 2019 ESD from August 20, 2019 through September 10, 2019.
 A public information meeting was held on August 19, 2019 to explain the changes documented in the Explanation of Significant Differences.
 As required by 40 C.F.R. §300.435(c)(2)(i)(B), EPA has published a notice of availability and a brief description of this ESD in a major local newspaper of general circulation.
-The notice of availability, which also solicited for review of the draft 2019 ESD and the Administrative Record, was published in the newspapers on August 19, 2019 encouraging the public to submit comments on this 2019 ESD.
-The Draft ESD and supporting Administrative Record were made available to public at the EPA Region 1 Superfund Records Center in Boston, Massachusetts and on-line at www.epa.gov/superfund/ely (see also the Administrative Record Index, Attachment C. EPA received two comments on the Draft ESD from the public, which are responded to in the Response to Comments (Attachment D).
+The notice of availability, which also solicited for review of the draft 2019 ESD and the Administrative Record, was published in the newspapers on [date]2019 encouraging the public to submit comments on this 2019 ESD.
+The Draft ESD and supporting Administrative Record were made available to public at the EPA Region 1 Superfund Records Center in Boston, Massachusetts and on-line at www.epa.gov/superfund/ely.
+EPA received [xx] comments on the Draft ESD from the public, which is/are responded to in the Response to Comments (Attachment C).